Search the official database of professionals

 Usually, a grant of representation will be needed when the person who has died left:

-You can ask a solicitor to apply for the grant of representation on your behalf.
-To find a solicitor:
+You can ask a solicitor to apply for the grant of representation on your behalf or you can visit GOV.UK for information or call Probate and Inheritance Tax helpline on 0300 1231072, Mon-Fri, 09:00-17:00.

 Personal representatives are responsible for making sure that the estate is administered correctly.
 If there is a will, the personal representative must make sure that the wishes of the person who has died, as set out in their will, are followed.
 If there is no will, you must follow the rules of intestacy (set out in the Administration of Estates Act 1925).
 You should ask your solicitor to explain these.